sickdyd/react-search-autocomplete/README.md

   // when focusing the input element maxLength,
-  // Optional: limits the number of characters that can be typed in the input }
+  // Optional: limits the number of characters that can be typed in the input className,
+  // Optional: allows using a custom class to customize CSS on all contained elements }
 ```